 It has been five months since.
 How do you feel about the whole situation today?

 Well, the biggest difference is that I don’t cry as often as I used to.
-At the beginning I cried basically constantly.
+At the beginning, I cried basically constantly.
 I also could not even look at other babies.
 However, a month ago, around her due date, I was excited and could not stop looking at every baby girl I had seen.
 I was imagining how she would look like.
 Hormones also change gradually, they get released over time.
 So I can say it is settling.
 Although I have three children.
-Going through it as first time mum I would have probably gone insane.
+Going through it as a first-time mum I would have probably gone insane.

 Sadly, there are a lot of mothers out there who went through a similar thing and cannot find the strength to cope.
 Is there anything you would like to tell to them?
 What is it perhaps that helped you the most?

 What did not help me at all were people telling me that it was supposed to be this way.
-In my mind, I reacted, ‘It was not suppose to be this way.
-In the contrary.’
+In my mind, I reacted, ‘It was not supposed to be this way.
+On the contrary.’

 Nevertheless, most of the people did not know what to say.
 They were even afraid to ask such a basic question like ‘how are you’.
 Which is a shame, as I wanted someone to talk to about it.
 She was here and she still is for me.
 We fought together and I feel proud of her.
 I don’t want for her to come out of this forgotten.